kisanbura/Linux-OS-Coursework/docs/week6.md

 # Commands Used

-stress-ng --cpu 2 --timeout 60 --metrics-brief
+- stress-ng --cpu 2 --timeout 60 --metrics-brief
-uptime
+- uptime
-top
+- top

 ##
-What the commands do
+What the commands do?

 - stress-ng --cpu generates sustained CPU load using worker threads